CIAT-DAPA/lswms_forage_etl/README.md

 ```

-There is an sh file to run the scripts run_scripts.sh I recommend setting up a root cron job to run it.
+There is master_script.py to run all the other scripts.
-Before you run it with cron you will need to chmod to 755 so it can be executed properly.